Govt accepts Shehbaz’s offer for talks: Rashid

 ISLAMABAD: Interior Minister Shaikh Rashid Ahmed Monday said Opposition Leader Shehbaz Sharif is welcome to hold talks with the government and his offer for dialogue is accepted.

-The minister said a four-member investigation team from Afghanistan has arrived in Pakistan to probe the alleged abduction of Afghan envoy’s daughter.
-He said Pakistan has completed investigation into the alleged abduction.
-Shaikh Rashid said Pakistan will inform the Afghan team from Kabul about the investigation of the incident.
-He said if the Afghan team wants, it can also hold meetings with 11 witnesses, including taxi drivers, with whom the ambassador’s daughter had travelled.
+The minister said a four-member investigation team from Afghanistan has arrived in Pakistan to probe alleged abduction of Afghan envoy’s daughter.
+He said Pakistan has completed investigation of the alleged abduction.
+Shaikh Rashid said Pakistan will inform the Afghan team from Kabul about the investigation ofthe incident.
+He said if the Afghan team wants it can also hold meetings with 11 witnesses, including taxi drivers, with whom the ambassador’s daughter had travelled.

 The minister said that Pakistan will mark August 05 as a day with the people of Indian Illegally Occupied Jammu and Kashmir (IIOJ&K).
 Responding to a question, the minister said that Nadra was developing a system for COVID-19 certification, adding that the system will be linked with 64 countries.